gregkh/kernel-coding-style/README.md

     let g:linuxsty_save_path = 1

+If you want to call LinuxCodingStyle automatically when the first line has 'SPDX-License-Identifier:', you can define the following option in your
+vimrc:

+    let g:linuxsty_identifier = 1

 If you want to enable the coding style on demand without checking the filetype, you can use the :LinuxCodingStyle command.
 For instance, you can map it with the following in your vimrc: